Skip to content

 # Read back

-result = gwframe.read_bytes(gwf_bytes, channel=None)
+result = gwframe.read_bytes(gwf_bytes, channels=None)

 # Verify both channels